Abel Xavier

 Abel Luís da Silva Costa Xavier ([ɐˈβɛl ʃɐviˈɛɾ]; born 30 November 1972) is a Portuguese football manager and former professional footballer who played as a right-back.

 Xavier played for clubs in Portugal, Italy, Spain, the Netherlands, England, Turkey and Germany before retiring with the LA Galaxy of Major League Soccer (MLS) in 2008.
 He represented both Merseyside rivals Everton and Liverpool in the Premier League.
+While at Middlesbrough he was the first Premier League player to test positive for performance-enhancing substances, and was banned for one year.

 From his debut in 1993, Xavier played 20 games for the Portugal national team, and was selected in their squads for UEFA Euro 2000 and 2002 FIFA World Cup.
 He later became a manager for several Portuguese clubs and the Mozambique national team.

 Club career

 Early career

 Xavier debuted in the Portuguese top division with Estrela da Amadora.
 His play there earned him a transfer to Lisbon club Benfica.
 He helped Benfica win the Portuguese league in 1994, and a season after, he moved to Serie A side Bari.
 This stint with the Italian club started a series of transfers across Europe: in 1996, Xavier was sent to Real Oviedo, then after two seasons he moved to PSV.